kartiktyagi4282/Minor19/README.md

+# Analysing And Predicting Dynamics of Terrorist Attacks

-# About the Project
+## About the Project

 This is our (Satyam Saini,Kartik Tyagi and Vidushi Tripathi ) [undergraduate thesis](https://drive.google.com/file/d/1NZqP6LaGngcYbHkZE1lsXDX4iW7jj9pJ/view?usp=sharing) for the course - **MajorProjectpart-1(15B19CI791)**.

 The work is also an implementation of chapter tiltled ***Ch16: Assessing Impact of Global Terrorism using Time Series Analysis*** in [Advanced Computational Techniques for Sustainable Computing](https://www.routledge.com/Advanced-Computational-Techniques-for-Sustainable-Computing/Rathi-Sinha/p/book/9780367495220
 ).

-# What we did?
+## What we did?
 * Examined the effects of social,economic and geographic factors on terrorism.

 * The indicators for the aforementioned factors were extracted from eight databases: